gobaldia/demeteorizer/README.md

 can be easily ported to your own servers or
 [Node.js PAAS providers](https://github.com/joyent/node/wiki/Node-Hosting).

-Note that version 3 of Demteorizer changes the output structure, which may cause issues depending on how/where you are deploying your application.
+Note that version 3 of Demeteorizer changes the output structure, which may cause issues depending on how/where you are deploying your application.
 With the new structure, the generated node application is available in `bundle/programs/server`.